msavoury/TIL/Java-Concurrency.md

 Whenever more than one thread accesses a given state variable and one of them might write to it, they ALL must coordinate their access to it using synchronization.

-Compound Actions must be atomic in order to preserve the class invariants
+Compound operations must be atomic in order to preserve the logical conistency of the structure (class invariants)

 - Stateless objects are always thread safe
 - The ```java.util.concurrent.atomic``` package has a number of classes that can be used to ensure operations are atomic